When a Dental Bone Graft Is Necessary

 Individuals who lack adequate jawbone density may not qualify for dental implant surgery.
 In these cases, a dental bone graft can be placed to increase eligibility for this type of procedure.
 A bone graft is derived from natural or synthetic sources and is placed in areas of low bone density.
-Affiliated with the International Congress of Oral Implantologists and PRF DUO Platelet Rich Fibrin, Drs.
-Khaled Eldin and Mouner Amer offer bone graft surgery to patients in the Old Bridge, NJ area.
+Affiliated with the International Congress of Oral Implantologists and PRF DUO Platelet Rich Fibrin, our dentists offer bone graft surgery to patients in New Jersey.

 To determine if you are a candidate for dental implants, your doctor will measure the depth, width, and strength of your jawbone.
 Bone that is not fully developed, is soft in places, or is weak may require a bone graft.
 Otherwise, the bone would be unable to accommodate the implant posts.